VeriSnip/VeriSnip-Tool/README.md

 - all files which are generated should have a copy in the "aux" directory
 - "VTbuild" substitutes the ".vs" and copies the modules needed to the build directory, after finding or generating all modules and ".vs" files.

-## Scripts
-This section of the README contains information about the scripts present under the `./library/scripts` directory.

-### VTcolors
+## VTcolors
 This script defines the colors that should be used when printing error, warning or successful messages.
 It defines the `print_coloured()` function and some variables that allow to modify the text printed to the console.

+## MyLibrary
+The "MyLibrary" directory contains hardware Verilog modules, snippets and scripts that might be commonly reused.

-### VTmodule
+### Scripts
-This script defines a python class which may be used by the user.
-This class should help create a systematic way of generating repetitive Verilog code in different components.
-#### Class variables
-#### Class methods
-#### Example
+This section of the README contains information about the scripts present under the `./library/scripts` directory.
+Read more about each script in the [README.md on the scripts directory](https://github.com/PedroAntunes178/MyVT-Tool/tree/main/MyLibrary/scripts/README.md).

 ## Glossary
 - vt - Verilog Template